 Each book on our list is linked to an Amazon page where you can find reviews and age recommendations for those titles you are not personally familiar with.

-For more great resources for helping children master multiplication, check out our printable Multiplication Games Pack.
+For more great resources for helping children master multiplication, check out our no prep, Multiplication Games Printable Pack.

 Do you have any favourite picture books exploring multiplication strategies?